openbmc/phosphor-logging/extensions/openpower-pels/README.md

 can be from zero to ten of them in each PEL, where they are located in the SRC section.

-There are a few different ways to add callouts to a PEL:
+There are a few different ways to add callouts to a PEL.
+In all cases, the callouts will be sorted from highest to lowest priority within the PEL after they are added.

 ### Passing callouts in with the AdditionalData property